MaxWinterstein/RemAhning/README.md

-# RemAhning - Horus Widget to display remaining mAh
+# RemAhning - Horus widget to display remaining mAh

 I was in need of a simple widget that displays the remaining mAh of my battery pack.
 As there was no such thing out of the box i tinkered around with lua and ended up with this little script.